December 1, 2015: Deadline to submit SHP application and proposal for December 2016 grads

 For Track I and II Honors students, the Senior Honors Project is the capstone requirement of the Honors Program.
 For Track III students, it is their entry into the Honors Program.
 For all Honors students, the Senior project is the culmination of their academic experience at JMU and represents a major accomplishment.
 Because the project demonstrates advanced work, gaining extensive knowledge of certain aspects of a student's major discipline, students who choose this kind of academic challenge tend to be stronger candidates when applying for graduate schools or professional jobs following graduation.

-All Honors students, working with a faculty mentor and a faculty committee, earn six credit hours in Honors for work that culminates in a significant research project.
+All Honors students, working with a faculty mentor and a faculty committee, earn six credit hours in Honors for work that culminates in a significant research or creative project.
 In many fields the project takes the shape of a written thesis reflecting substantial scholarship and demonstrating outstanding research and writing skills.
 In other fields, the culminating experience will be a creative work that demonstrates imagination and originality in addition to craftsmanship and professionalism in production.

 Testimonials from Honors Alumni